-The actual quantity of W rill be determined by t he Engineer based on conditions found at the time of construction.
-The e estimated bid quantity is for the purpose of establishing a Contract unit price for this item and Authority reserves the e right to vary the actua quantity of from % to % of the bid quantity a no change in the Contract u nit price.
+The actual quantity of will be determined by the Engineer based on conditions found at the time of construction.
+The estimated bid quantity is for the purpose of establishing a Contract unit price for this item and Authority reserves the right to vary the actual quantity of % of the bid quantity at no change in the Contract unit price.